balena-io/reconfix/CONTRIBUTING.md

 It will be released on [2018-10-25](https://internals.rust-lang.org/t/rust-2018-the-home-stretch/7810).
 Then the toolchain will be switched from `nightly` to `beta` and then to `stable`.

+Don't know what the edition is?
+Visit [The Rust Edition Guide](https://rust-lang-nursery.github.io/edition-guide/2018/index.html).

 #### Installation

 ```bash